libp2p/js-libp2p/autoresearch.md

 - Session started from `benchmarking-results.md` context.
 - Initial hypothesis: the biggest wins are likely in `packages/transport-webrtc/src/stream.ts`, where every libp2p stream chunk is framed for RTCDataChannel send/receive.
 - Strong candidate to test early: non-Firefox `_sendMessage` currently iterates `Uint8ArrayList` chunks and may turn one framed logical message into multiple `RTCDataChannel.send(...)` calls, increasing SCTP/datachannel message count.
-- The first primary metric (`throughput_ratio_pct`) proved too sensitive to noisy TCP denominator movement in short runs, so the loop switched to `combined_webrtc_mbps` as the primary metric while keeping `throughput_ratio_pct` as a secondary guardrail.
+- `throughput_ratio_pct` as a primary metric was too sensitive to noisy TCP denominator movement in short runs.
+- `combined_webrtc_mbps` reduced denominator noise, but it can hide regressions in the direct path by mixing in relayed WebRTC behavior.
+- Current decision: use `webrtc_direct_tcp_ratio` as the primary metric because it best isolates the suspected bottleneck while still anchoring against TCP; keep relayed and absolute throughput metrics as secondary guardrails.
-- Experiment currently under test: send each framed libp2p message via one `RTCDataChannel.send(...)` instead of scattering a `Uint8ArrayList` across multiple sends.
+- Confirmed win already landed: send each framed WebRTC record with a single `RTCDataChannel.send(...)` call instead of splitting one logical record across multiple sends.